sethen/rocket-science/README.md

 You can find all of these implementations at [./src/data-structures/tree](./src/data-structures/tree)

 ## Binary Search Tree
-You can find the implementation of a Binary Search Tree at [./src/data-structures/tree/binary-search-tree/index.ts](./src/data-structures/tree/binary-search-tree/index.ts)
+You can find the implementation of a **Binary Search Tree** at [./src/data-structures/tree/binary-search-tree/index.ts](./src/data-structures/tree/binary-search-tree/index.ts)

-A Binary Search Tree (BST) is a node-based data structure where each node has at most two children, referred to as the left and right child.
+A **Binary Search Tree** is a node-based data structure where each node has at most two children, referred to as the left and right child.
 It is designed to efficiently store and retrieve data in sorted order:

 * **left**: Contains nodes with values less than the node’s value (also a binary search tree)
 * **right**: Contains nodes with values greater than the node’s value (also a binary search tree)